r-archer37/faust_kafka_demo/README.md

 ### Part 2: Interactive Demonstration

 For this demonstration, I make use of Jupyter Lab, Faust, Kafka, Zookeeper, and more.
-But in order to make setup reasonable, everything is packged up within Docker containers.
+But in order to make setup reasonable, everything is packaged up within Docker containers.
 In order to follow along, all you'll need is Docker Desktop and your terminal (though a git client is helpful).
 First up, download or clone this repository.
 Next, in a terminal, navigate to the root of the repository and run `docker-compose up`.
 This should generate a fair amount of text on your screen; in order to stop the process at any time you can use ctrl+c.
 If afterwards anything is lingering, you can fully remove it by executing `docker-compose down` in the same location.

 Now, with the docker-compose still running, open a browser window and point it to `localhost:8888`.
 You should be prompted to enter a "Password or token" which is set to `faust`.